stela2502/split2samples/README.md

 ## And BD software for the S2 sample

-Repeated runs on my desktop did faile after up to 38h runtime.
+Repeated runs on my desktop did fale after up to 38h runtime.
 Therefore I report the seven bridges run time here: 7 hours, 39 minutes.
 That is significantly faster than the 38h on my system, but it nevertheless is ~4x slower than my Rhapsody implementation on a single core.